Yarraville: Yarraville Village

 Located near Yarraville railway station on Anderson and Ballarat Streets, Yarraville is renowned in Melbourne for its unique character, architecture and quality of village life.
 Anderson and Ballarat Streets, in the heart of the Yarraville Village, are lined with refurbished 19th century buildings and dotted with neighbourhood cafés, restaurants and boutique shops.

 This village atmosphere is anchored by the restored Sun Theatre and the adjacent Sun Bookshop, a prominent landmark in the Yarraville community with its unique art deco architecture and its 6 cinemas.
 Notable examples of Edwardian and Victorian architecture can be found in Yarraville.

-The Yarraville Village is home to many award winning restaurants and cafes.
-Popular café choices include; Cornershop Yarraville, Woven Café and Willis & Anderson.
-A reflection of Melbourne's multicultural nature, Yarraville offers an array of world cuisine styles including Greek, Italian, Modern Asian, Indian, Cambodian, Mexican, Thai, Chinese and Modern Australian.
+The Yarraville Village is home to many award-winning restaurants and cafes.
+A reflection of Melbourne's multicultural nature, Yarraville offers an array of world cuisine styles including Greek, Italian, Modern Asian, Indian, Polish, Mexican, Thai, Chinese and Modern Australian.

-Retail shops in the village provide an eclectic shopping experience, from books to the work of a local artist, to quality clothes, shoes, gifts, jewellery, wines, gourmet foods, and a record shop.
+Shops in the village include book stores, the work of a local artist, clothing and jewellery, wines, gourmet foods, chairs and a record shop.

 Administration

 Local government

 The administration of Yarraville is managed by the City of Maribyrnong.
-The suburb falls into the ward of the Council named Yarraville ward, which is represented by the Mayor, Michael Clarke, Councillor Simon Crawford, and Cr Jorge Andres Jorquera.
+The suburb is spread across 3 Wards: Wattle, Sheoak, and Saltwater.

 Transportation

-Public transport

-Yarraville railway station is a suburban railwayt station located in the centre of the village area, 20 minutes from the Melbourne CBD.
+Yarraville railway station is a suburban railway station located in the centre of the village area, 20 minutes from the Melbourne CBD.
 The station is serviced by all trains on the Williamstown line, and Laverton bound trains on the Werribee line.
-The station is located near Anderson Street in Yarraville Village, access via Birmingham Street to the North (for trains heading towards the City), and Woods Street on the South (heading away from the City).
+The station is located near Anderson Street in Yarraville Village, access via Birmingham Street to the North (for trains heading towards the city), and Woods Street on the South (heading away from the city).
 Yarraville station is within the Zone 1 region of Melbourne's public transport ticketing system.

 Several bus routes also service the suburb:

-223 Yarraville – Highpoint Shopping Centre via Seddon, Footscray station (every day).
-Operated by Kinetic Melbourne.

-409 Highpoint SC – Yarraville via Victoria University Footscray, Footscray station (every day).
-Operated by CDC Melbourne.

-411 Footscray – Laverton via Geelong Road, Altona Gate SC, Altona, Altona Meadows (every day).
-Operated by CDC Melbourne.

-412 Footscray – Laverton via Geelong Road, Altona Gate SC, Altona, Altona Meadows (every day).
-Operated by CDC Melbourne.

-414 Footscray – Aircraft via Geelong Road, Laverton North (Monday to Saturday).
-Operated by CDC Melbourne.

-432 Yarraville – Newport via Altona Gate SC (every day).
-Operated by Transit Systems.

-431 Yarraville – Kingsville (Monday to Saturday).
-Operated by Transit Systems.

-472 Moonee Ponds Junction – Williamstown via Ascot Vale, Flemington Racecourse, Footscray, North Williamstown station (every day).
-Operated by Transit Systems.

-944 City – Werribee via Spotswood, Newport, Hoppers Crossing (Saturday and Sunday mornings).
-NightRider service, operated by Dysons.